FameLab is back!

 In 2013 Cheltenham Festivals launched FameLab Academy in association with EDF Energy.
 FameLab Academy sees the competition entering secondary schools under the same ‘three minute’ model, increasing confidence and communication skills in students.

-The 2014 FameLab International Finals will feature the winners of FameLab competitions held in over twenty countries across five continents.
-Ten of these international finalists will be shortlisted in the semi-finals (on 3 and 4 June) and go onto compete in the International Grand Final on Thursday 5th June in the EDF Energy Arena.
+The 2015 FameLab International Finals will feature the winners of FameLab competitions held in over twenty countries across five continents.
+Ten of these international finalists will be shortlisted in the semi-finals and go on to compete in the International Grand Final on Thursday 4th June in the EDF Energy Arena.

-The 2014 edition sees competitors from Australia, Benelux, Bulgaria, Croatia, Cyprus, Czech Republic, Egypt, France, Germany, Greece, Hong Kong, Ireland, Lithuania, Malta, Poland, Portugal, Romania, South Korea, South Africa, Spain, Switzerland, United Kingdom and the United States competing to be FameLab International Winner 2014.
+The 2015 edition sees competitors from Australia, Benelux, Cyprus, Czech Republic, Egypt, France, Germany, Greece, Hong Kong, Ireland, Italy, Poland, Portugal, Romania, South Africa, South Korea, Spain, Switzerland and the United Kingdom competing to be FameLab International Winner 2015.

 This is your chance to witness the forefront of scientific research, amaze friends with surprising facts and interact with the people responsible for tackling some of the biggest global issues in the world today.